Ray Blanchard: Typology of transsexualism

 Blanchard coined the term "autogynephilia" to describe trans women with an erotic desire "to be women," and hypothesized that all gender dysphoria experienced by this group is of two types: "homosexual" gender dysphoria and "non-homosexual" gender dysphoria.
 Blanchard defined the former as being present in transsexuals attracted to men, while he defined the latter as being present in transsexuals attracted to the idea of themselves as women.
-Within the transgender community the idea has been criticized.
+Within the transgender community, the idea has been criticized.
 Blanchard's findings and research have been rejected by the World Professional Association for Transgender Health (WPATH), the largest association of medical professionals who provide care for transgender people, as lacking empirical evidence.

 Blanchard supports public funding of sex reassignment surgery as an appropriate treatment for transsexual people, as he believes the available evidence supports that the surgery helps them live more comfortably and happily, with high satisfaction rates.

 Blanchard defined autogynephilic as "a man's paraphilic tendency to be sexually aroused by the thought or image of himself as a woman".
 He researched this theory by conducting a test on a sample of 119 MtF transsexuals who submitted an anonymous questionnaire to test if they were autogynephilic or homosexual.
 Blanchard believed that not all transsexuals fit in the category of "homosexual" and that some were instead autogynephilic transsexuals.
 Survey participants felt that they were neither homosexual nor autogynephilic transsexuals and should not be classified in either group.
 A majority felt that the sexual attraction to become a woman weakened with age, but others reported that they had noticed a change after physical transition.
 Blanchard ultimately concluded that transsexuals were either sexually aroused by men, androphilic, or aroused by the thought of being a woman, nonandrophilic.

 The number of openly transgender women has rapidly increased over the past several decades.
 More and more individuals have undergone operations and hormone therapy.
 They believe that their gender identity, defined as "one's inner sense of being male or female, masculine or feminine", did not match the body they were in.
 According to Blanchard, "Autogynephilic transsexuals were men who were also sexually attracted to women, but whose paraphilic sexual interest made them want to go farther and permanently change their bodies to become the objects of their attraction".

 According to Julia Serano, Blanchard's autogynephilia theory is commonly used by trans-exclusionary radical feminists, or "gender critical" feminists, to imply that trans women are sexually deviant men.
 According to the Southern Poverty Law Center, Blanchard's autogynephilia theory has been promoted by anti-LGBT hate groups.
-These include Family Research Council (FRC), United Families International (UFI), and the American College of Pediatricians (ACPeds).